GitLab provides a convenient framework for running commands in response to Git pushes.

 your repository and delete the tag to force a rebuild.
 When your code

-is eventually merged to master, a full image rebuild will occur again
+is eventually merged to main, a full image rebuild will occur again

 (forks inherit images from the main repo, but MRs don’t propagate